A chronic em dasher,

 Jemimah began daydreaming as a child, blogging as a teenager, scribbling on the side as a copywriter, and now writes fiction full time.

 She has written screenplays, travel guides, and creative non-fiction narratives for brands like Airbnb, Disney, and Nikon.
-A columnist for No Contact Magazine, Jemimah has served on the editorial board of the Columbia Journal and is a Submissions Editor for SmokeLong Quarterly.
+A columnist and Prose Editor for No Contact Magazine, Jemimah has served on the editorial board of the Columbia Journal and is a Submissions Editor for SmokeLong Quarterly.

 “At this age, things feel more important than they really are.
 But in five, ten years, the only thing we’ll remember is the experiences we’ve had.
 The most important thing is to feel.”